Blog post

 Associate Professor in Forensic Psychology

 Dr Dean Fido joined the University of Derby Online Learning in January 2018 as a Lecturer in Psychology before moving on campus to lead the MSc Forensic Psychology.
-After completing his PhD at Nottingham Trent University, he completed post-doctoral research at the Wellcome Centre for Integrative Neuroimaging (University of Oxford).
+After completing his PhD at Nottingham Trent University, he completed post-doctoral research at the Welcome Centre for Integrative Neuroimaging (University of Oxford).

 Email